thedougco/responsive.ly/_posts/2013-04-01-session-notes-for-eric-meyers-strong-layout-systems.md

 categories: [Responsive, Tools]
 author: doug
 ---
-*Notes taken at An Event Apart Seattle 2013*
+*Notes taken at An Event Apart Seattle on April 1, 2013*

 Eric opens with “in the beginning, Tim said, let there be markup, and Tim saw the markup, and it was good.”